HARVEST™: Holistic Agricultural Records and Verification for Exchange, Supply, and Trading

 • Supply Chain Mapping: Visualises the entire agricultural supply chain, tracking products from farm to market.

-Market Demand Insights: Analyses market trends and forecasts demand.
+Market Demand Insights: Analyse market trends and forecast demand.

 • Query Interface: Allows users to interact with the system and retrieve data.